AndrewAtanov/nla-project/README.md

-# nla-project
-NLA Project on reproducing "Art of singular vectors and universal adversarial perturbation"
+# NLA Project on reproducing "Art of singular vectors and universal adversarial perturbation"